hamidra/a2alite/README.md

   agentCard: {
     /* metadata */
   }, // Agent capabilities
-  taskStoreFactory, // Optional: factory method to create a custom storage queueFactory, // Optional: factory method to create a custom queuing used by streams });
+  taskStoreFactory, // Optional factory method to create a custom storage queueFactory, // Optional factory method to create a custom queuing used by streams });
 ```